gisaia/arlas_playground/docs/docs/get_started.md

 The tutorials require ARLAS up and running.

-ARLAS can be managed or deployed locally:
+You can either use the ARLAS cloud service managed by Gisaïa or deploy the ARLAS software stack on your infrastructure/computer:

-- **ARLAS Cloud**: The simplest way to access ARLAS is to create an ARLAS Cloud account.
-See [ARLAS Cloud Guide](../../static_docs/arlas_cloud.md)
+- **ARLAS Cloud**: The simplest way to access an ARLAS instance is to create an ARLAS Cloud account.
+See [ARLAS Cloud Guide](../../static_docs/arlas_cloud.md).
-- **Local ARLAS**: To run a simple ARLAS stack and Elasticsearch on the local machine, follow the [Deploying ARLAS Guide](../../external_docs/ARLAS-Exploration-stack/arlas_exploration_stack.md).
+- **Run ARLAS stack**: To run a simple ARLAS stack and Elasticsearch on your machine, follow the [Deploying ARLAS Guide](../../external_docs/ARLAS-Exploration-stack/arlas_exploration_stack.md).

 ## Install and configure arlas_cli